 Architecturally speaking however, it is physical testimony of some of New York City's earliest surviving pre-skyscraper office buildings, being just the third building in the city to accommodate an elevator.
 This Victorian-style late 19th century building is one of few in Manhattan that has a full height atrium and skylight, embellished with detailed cast-iron railings and ceilings.

 For having been built in 1882, 5 Beekman Street is in superb condition.
 The preservation of this architectural wonder is due in large part to its long dormancy.
 In 1940 the atrium was boarded up with sheets of wood because of fire code regulations, but has since been brought back up to code.
 Unlike other frameworks from its time, it has not been modified or changed much, keeping intact a rich piece of history in the Big Apple.

-Update: The old building is in the process of being converted into a high-end hotel; scheduled to open in September of 2016.
+Update: The old building has been converted into a high-end hotel, open as of September of 2016.

 The lobby and restaurants within the hotel will be publicly accessible.